mwaskom/seaborn/README.md

 Documentation
 -------------

-Online documentation is available [here](http://stanford.edu/~mwaskom/software/seaborn/).
+Online documentation is available [here](https://seaborn.github.io/).
 It includes a high-level tutorial, detailed API documentation, and other useful info.

-There are docs for the development version [here](http://stanford.edu/~mwaskom/software/seaborn-dev/).
-These should more or less correspond with the github master branch, but they're not built automatically and thus may fall out of sync at times.

 Examples
 --------

-The documentation has an [example gallery](http://stanford.edu/~mwaskom/software/seaborn/examples/index.html) with short scripts showing how to use different parts of the package.
+The documentation has an [example gallery](https://seaborn.github.io/examples/index.html) with short scripts showing how to use different parts of the package.

 Citing
 ------